-Section 10(1)(a),(b),(c) of the Urban Areas Consolidation Act of 1945 provides that no Native shall remain in an Urban Area for more than 72 hours unless - for a period of not less than 10 years, or has lawfully resided continuously in such area for a period of not less than 15 years and has thereafter continued to reside in such area and is not employed outside such area;
+Section 10(1)(a),(b),(c) and (d) of the Urban Areas Consolidation Act of 1945 provides that no Bantu shall remain in an Urban Area for more than 72 hours unless

-- (a) he has, since birth, resided continuously in such area, or - (b) He has worked continuously in such area for one employer
+- (a) he has, since birth, resided continuously in such area, or - (a) he has worked continuously in such area for one employer for a period of not less than 10 years, or has lawfully resided continuously in such area for a period of not less than 15 years and has thereafter continued to reside in such area and is not employed outside such area; - (c) such Native is the wife, unmarried daughter or son under the age of 18 years of any Native mentioned in paragraphs (a) or (b) and ordinarily resides with that Native; - in the case of Natives who are not work-(d) seekers or who are not required to be dealt with in terms of the Labour Bureaux Regulations (i.e. scholars, visitors, etc.) permission has been granted by an officer designated for the purpose by the urban

-- (c) such Native is the wife, unmarried f daughter or son under the age of 18 years of any Native mentioned in paragraphs (a) or (b) and ordinarily resides with that Native; - (d) in the case of Natives who are not workseekers or who are not required to be dealt with in terms of the Labour Bureaux Regulations (i.e. scholars, visitors, etc.) permission has been granted by an officer designated for the purpose by the urban Local Authority concerned, or in the case of Natives who are workseekers, permission has been granted by the appropriate Government authority.
+Local Authority concerned, or in the case of Natives who are workseekers, permission has been granted by the appropriate Government authority.

-There are a number of provisions dealing, for example, with rights of Bantu who desire to re-enter an area within a period of twelve months for the purpose of taking up employment with the employer by whom and in the class of work in which such Bantu was last employed, but the main section 10(1)(a),(b), (c) and (d) above cover the bulk of the Bantu population.
+There are a number of provisions dealing, for example, with rights of Bantu who desire to reenter an area within a period of twelve months for the purpose of taking up employment with the employer by whom and in the class of work in which such Bantu was last employed, but the main Section 10(1)(a),(b),(c) and (d) above cover the bulk of the Bantu population.